leroykim/synthea-rdf/README.md

 1. `$ tmux`
 2. `$ python3 conversion.py`
 3. Press `[CTRL]+[b]`, then `[d]` to detach the TMUX session.
-4. Now it is okay to log off.
-    > DO NOT SHUT DOWN THE MACHINE!!
+4. Now it is okay to log off. (:warning:DO NOT SHUT DOWN THE MACHINE!!)
 5. `$ tmux a` to attach the session and check the progress

-## Trust Score and DUA generator
+### Trust Score and DUA generation
 Use [Trust score and Data Usage Agreement (DUA) generator](trustscore_dua_generator_gui.py) to generate optional `Trust Score` and `DUA` data.

 ```bash